ResidentMario/rubbish-geo/js/README.md

 For instructions on starting the test PostGIS database refer to the `README` in the `python` folder.

 Assuming these conditions are satisfied, you can run the tests locally by executing `npm run-script test`.

+Note that tests are a bit janky at this time.
+If you navigate to the terminal you executed the function from and see an error message stating `"ValueError: No centerlines in the database!"`, that means that tests passed. 😅